-Quantitative Data Analysis.7 The data first were analyzed to tabulate responses to each of the questions in the survey.8 Descriptive statistics were calculated by salient group memberships (e.g., gender identity, racial identity, primary position) to provide additional information regarding participant responses.9 This report presents data using valid percentages.10 Actual percentages11 with missing or "no response" information may be found in the frequency analyses tables in Appendix B. The purpose for this difference in reporting was to note the missing or "no response" data in the appendices for institutional information, while removing such data within the report for subsequent cross tabulations and significance testing using the chi-square test for independence.
+Quantitative Data Analysis.6 The data first were analyzed to tabulate responses to each of the questions in the survey.7 Descriptive statistics were calculated by salient group memberships (e.g., gender identity, racial identity, primary position) to provide additional information regarding participant responses.8 This report presents data using valid percentages.9 Actual percentages10 with missing or "no response" information may be found in the frequency analyses tables in Appendix B. The purpose for this difference in reporting was to note the missing or "no response" data in the appendices for institutional information, while removing such data within the report for subsequent cross tabulations and significance testing using the chi-square test for independence.
 Chi-square tests identify that significant differences exist but do not specify if differences exist between specific groups.
-Therefore, these analyses included post hoc investigations of statistically significant findings by conducting z-tests between column
+Therefore, these analyses included post hoc investigations of statistically significant findings by conducting z-tests between column proportions for each row in the chi-square contingency table, with a Bonferroni adjustment for larger contingency tables.
+This statistical approach is useful because it compares individual cells to each other to determine if they are statistically different.
+Thus, the data may be interpreted more precisely by showing the source of the greatest discrepancies.
+The report offers statistically

-5 The CSWG, in collaboration with R&A, decided to collapse Tenured/Tenure-Track Faculty (n = 279) and Non-Tenure-Track Faculty (n = 250) into Faculty respondents (n = 529), leading to more methodologically sound analyses.
+4 The CSWG, in collaboration with R&A, decided to collapse Tenured/Tenure-Track Faculty (n = 279) and Non-Tenure-Track Faculty (n = 250) into Faculty respondents (n = 529), leading to more methodologically sound analyses.

-6 The CSWG, in collaboration with R&A, decided to collapse Senior and Academic Administrator respondents (n = 50) under Staff respondents (n = 529), leading to more methodologically sound analyses.
+5 The CSWG, in collaboration with R&A, decided to collapse Senior and Academic Administrator respondents (n = 50) under Staff respondents (n = 529), leading to more methodologically sound analyses.

-7 More details on the quantitative and qualitative methods are provided later in the methods section of the full report.
-8 For a complete review of the responses for each question offered in the survey, refer to Appendix B.
+6 More details on the quantitative and qualitative methods are provided later in the methods section of the full report.

+7 For a complete review of the responses for each question offered in the survey, refer to Appendix B.

-9 Analyses were performed to explore how survey responses differed based on selected demographic characteristics.
+8 Analyses were performed to explore how survey responses differed based on selected demographic characteristics.
 All the findings are presented as percentages of the entire sample or of the subgroups being examined.
 The percentages in these figures and tables do not always add up to 100% as a result of respondents being able to select more than one answer to a question ("mark all that apply") or owing to rounding.
 Where the n's were considered small enough to compromise the identity of the respondent, n < 5 is reported.

-10 Valid percentages were derived using the total number of respondents to an item (i.e., missing data were excluded).

-11 Actual percentages were derived using the total number of survey respondents.
+9 Valid percentages were derived using the total number of respondents to an item (i.e., missing data were excluded).
+10 Actual percentages were derived using the total number of survey respondents.